-Practica is a component of your clinical experience that is intended to further prepare candidates to enter the field.
-These hours must be completed in the first year of the program.
-Candidates must accumulate a minimum of one hundred (100) clock hours of practica experience prior to advancing to fieldwork.
+Candidates must accumulate fifty-five (55) clock hours of practica experience prior to requesting/indicating placement and one hundred (100) clock hours prior to beginning fieldwork.
 Please refer to the Pre-Fieldwork webpage for details on hour requirements, approved activities, and how to log hours.